 Once a child’s paternity is legally established, the court may order the father to pay child support or allow the father to have custody of or visitation with his son or daughter.

 Establishing paternity can be an awkward and embarrassing experience for many people, especially if the case is heard in front of a judge.
-At Ashby Law, we understand your concerns, and will work with you to create a paternity acknowledgement or action which is both discrete and effective.
+At Pacific Northwest Family Law, we understand your concerns, and will work with you to create a paternity acknowledgement or action which is both discrete and effective.